diyruz/AirSense/README.md

 ### How to join
  * Reset to FN rebooting device 5 times with interval less than 10 seconds, led will start flashing during reset
- * Reset to FN by pressing and holding button(1) 5 seconds
+ * Reset to FN by pressing and holding the button (1) 5 seconds

 ### User interface
 #### LEDs